 The Government is currently looking at re-forming the area of divorce to introduce a “No Fault Divorce”.

 If I petition my spouse based on their Adultery or Unreasonable Behaviour then this will be considered when reaching a financial settlement.

 This is not true.
 It is rare for the Courts to look at behaviour when looking at a financial settlement and any behaviour would have to be gross and exceptional for it to be taken into consideration.
 When looking at reaching a financial settlement, the Court will instead be focused on making sure that any settlement is fair and meets both parties needs.

 Once I am divorced, my ex-spouse cannot bring a financial claim against me

 Once Decree Absolute is granted the marriage is officially dissolved.
 However, if finances have not been resolved by means of an Order sealed by the Court, there is still a risk that your ex-spouse could bring a financial claim against you in the future.
 At Willsons, we always recommend reaching a financial settlement alongside divorce proceedings.

 Common Law Marriage gives me the same rights as a married couple

 Unfortunately there is legally no such thing as a Common Law Marriage, regardless of how long you might have lived together.
 Currently, unmarried couples do not have the same legal protection as married couples.

 It is clear that navigating divorce and financial settlement can be a minefield.
-If you need advice on divorce, financial settlement or any other family matter then please do not hesitate to contact Lorraine Phimister, Heather Wolfe or Jessica Fletcher-Hall in our matrimonial team on 02476 387 821.
+If you need advice on divorce, financial settlement or any other family matter, then please do not hesitate to contact Heather Wolfe in our matrimonial team on 02476 387 821.